linkerd/website/linkerd.io/content/2/tasks/manually-rotating-control-plane-tls-credentials.md

 ```

 Note that we use `--no-password --insecure` to avoid encrypting these files
 with a passphrase.
 Store the private key somewhere secure so that it can be
-used to generate a new trust anchor in the future.
+used in the future to [generate new issuer
+certificates](2/tasks/generate-certificates).

 ## Bundle your original trust anchor with the new one

 Next, we need to bundle the trust anchor currently used by Linkerd together with
 the new anchor.
 The following command uses `kubectl` to fetch the Linkerd config,
-`jq to extract the current trust anchor, and `step` to combine it with the newly
+`jq` to extract the current trust anchor, and `step` to combine it with the newly
 generated trust anchor:

 ```bash